Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 <h1 align=center><strong>DAPSQL FAQ-Stack Project Template</strong></h1>

 This is a template repository aimed to kick start your project in the most comprehensive way!
-The documentation in this `README` assumed that you are a beginner who are eager to learn by doing and mistakes, thus you need to read the technologies mentioned below on your own since this repository will only walk your through the code for the setup.

 Now, let's disect the weird abbreviation from this repository title **DAQSQL FAQ** which stands for:

 * [Dockerized](https://www.docker.com/)
 * [Asynchronous PostgreSQL](https://www.postgresql.org/docs/current/libpq-async.html)
 * [FastAPI](https://fastapi.tiangolo.com/)
 * [Qwik](https://qwik.builder.io/)

-## What is with this weird Stack?
+## Why FAQ-Stack?

 Well, the easy anser is Speed!
 And by speed I mean "the Flash type of speed"!